Sting (wrestler): All Elite Wrestling (2020–present)

-First appearances (2020–2021)
+Teaming with Darby Allin (2020–2023)

-On December 2, 2020, Sting made his All Elite Wrestling (AEW) debut after a tag team match that pitted Cody Rhodes and Darby Allin against Powerhouse Hobbs and Ricky Starks at Winter Is Coming.
-This was his first appearance on TNT since he defeated Ric Flair in the final episode of WCW Monday Nitro on March 26, 2001.
-After Sting rescued Rhodes and Allin from Hobbs and Starks, he silently checked on each of the four individuals remaining in the ring: His former Four Horsemen rival Arn Anderson, fellow WCW alumni Dustin Rhodes, Cody Rhodes, who had idolized Sting as a child, and Allin, the only one of the four men to stand up to meet Sting face-to-face.
+On December 2, 2020, Sting made his All Elite Wrestling (AEW) debut after a tag team match that pitted Cody Rhodes and Darby Allin against Powerhouse Hobbs and Ricky Starks at Dynamite: Winter Is Coming.
+This marked his first appearance on TNT since the final episode of Nitro in 2001.
+It was later announced that Sting had officially signed a multi-year contract with AEW.